A Detailed Look

 straightforward.
 More on this later!

-The rest of the package really is just ways to manipulate BVar s a
+The rest of the package really is just ways to manipulate BVar s as as if

 to learning about ways to manipulate BVars!